littletsu/maho/README.md

 // Getting data from the database

-// Objects can only be get by the index they were pushed by
+// Objects can only be retrieved by the index they were pushed by

 db.get(0); /*
 {